runpod/docs/docs/serverless/vllm/overview.md

 - Configure any necessary environment variables
 - Deploy your model

-For detailed guidance on setting up, configuring, and deploying your vLLM Serverless Endpoint Worker, including compatibility details, environment variable settings, and usage examples, see [Get started](/serverless/workers/vllm/get-started).
+For detailed instructions, configuration options, and usage examples, see [Get started](/serverless/vllm/get-started).

 ### Deployment options

-- **[Configurable Endpoints](/serverless/workers/vllm/get-started#deploy-using-the-web-ui)**: (recommended) Use RunPod's Web UI to quickly deploy the OpenAI compatible LLM with the vLLM Worker.
+- **[Configurable Endpoints](/serverless/vllm/get-started#deploy-using-the-web-ui)**: (recommended) Use RunPod's Web UI to quickly deploy the OpenAI compatible LLM with the vLLM Worker.

-- **[Pre-Built docker image](/serverless/workers/vllm/get-started#deploy-using-the-worker-image)**: Leverage pre-configured Docker image for hassle-free deployment.
+- **[Pre-Built docker image](/serverless/vllm/get-started#deploy-using-the-worker-image)**: Leverage pre-configured Docker image for hassle-free deployment.
 Ideal for users seeking a quick and straightforward setup process

 - **Custom docker image**: For advanced users, customize and build your Docker image with the model baked in, offering greater control over the deployment process.